Observing the Deadlines

-Once the withdrawal deadline passes, you are in your classes and will earn whatever grade is assigned to you by the professor.
+Once the withdrawal deadline passes, you are in your classes and will earn the grade assigned to you by the professor.
 Instructors may extend the opportunity of an Incomplete, but only upon completion of the Request for Extension of Time Form.

 Checking for Enrollment Errors While Making Schedule Changes

-It is your responsibility to verify your enrollments before the add deadline and again before the drop deadline.
-You are responsible for reading your schedule carefully, checking for errors, and for making any necessary changes (i.e., drop the courses you are not attending or add the courses you are attending in a timely way).
+It is the student's responsibility to verify their enrollments before the add deadline and again before the drop deadline.
+Students are responsible for reading their schedule carefully, checking for errors, and for making any necessary changes (i.e., drop the courses you are not attending or add the courses you are attending) in a timely way.
 You may check SIS at any time to verify your enrollments.
 Use your SIS AR form to track your degree progress.

 Adding a Course

 Using the SIS, you have two weeks from the first day of classes to add a course to your schedule.
 If you do not have all the prerequisites, the professor and the department have the authority to ask you to leave the class.
-Note that some departments do not allow adds after the first week of classes has passed (e.g., KINE, SPAN and ITAL).
+Note that some departments do not allow adds after the first week of classes has passed (e.g., KINE/KLPA, SPAN, FREN and ITAL).

 Be sure to attend the first class meeting (or call the instructor) or you may lose your enrollment.
 Departments have the right to drop students from a class if they miss the first class meeting.

-Changes to and from the CR/NC grading option must be decided by the add deadline - no exceptions.
+Changes to and from the CR/NC grading option must be decided by the relevant deadline - no exceptions.
 A passing grade is determined by individual faculty members.